 The MSLC is supported by your student success fee.
 We strongly encourage you to use this wonderful, free resource.
 Some students believe that they shouldn't need to ask for help, but research has shown that the average grade for students who attend the MLC is almost one full grade higher than those who don't seek such support.

 TA Office Hours for select courses will also be held in the MSLC.
-Please check https://mlc.sdsu.edu/ for the hours and format (face-to-face or virtual) for your course.
+Please check https://mlc.sdsu.edu/ta-office-hours/ for details.

 The Math & Stats Learning Center (MSLC) offers drop-in tutoring services at the following times: